CordeiroM17/Chaco_living/Readme.md

 - [Usage](#usage)

 ## Demo
-You can check out the live demo of the project [here](https://chaco-living.onrender.com).
+Experience the elegance and comfort of Chaco Living sofas firsthand by visiting our demo site.
+Click the link below to explore the full functionality and design of the website: [here](https://chaco-living.onrender.com).

 ## Features
 - **Responsive Design**: Optimized for various screen sizes.